Western Illinois University: Macomb Campus

 The Transfer Year Experience Program is designed to assist transfer students in their transition to Western Illinois University.
 The program focuses on helping transfer students adjust to living on campus by facilitating social activities, aiding in the development of strong academic and professional habits, and addressing issues specific to transfer students.
 Students that live in the community are more likely to develop social ties and connections to their peers and the University because they are surrounded by fellow transfer students on their floor.
 Anyone planning to transfer from a community college or another college or university should consider the TYE learning community to get on the fast track to success.

-The Department of Broadcasting hosts a first year living-learning community on the 5th floor of Tanner Hall and an upper division living-learning community on the 5th floor of Corbin Hall.
-Residents have the opportunity to take broadcasting classes together, study together, work collaboratively on projects, and learn from one another.
+The Broadcasting LLC gives residents the opportunity to take broadcasting classes together, study together, work collaboratively on projects, and learn from one another.
 LLC residents participate in field trips designed just for them.
-The 5th floor commons will house digitizing equipment to support you in completing class assignments.
-The Broadcasting Living-Learning Community is designed to help you achieve your goals while a student and prepare you for a career in broadcasting upon graduation.
+The commons area will house digitizing equipment to support you in completing class assignments.
+The Broadcasting LLC is designed to help you achieve your goals while a student and prepare you for a career in broadcasting upon graduation.

 Western provides a community for academic excellence.
-The first year Honors Community is located in Tanner Hall and the upper division Honors Community is located in Thompson Hall and are reserved for students who are admitted into the Honors College.
+The Honors Communities are reserved for students who are admitted into the Honors College.
 These floors provide honors students a setting for making friends, sharing experiences, and pursuing their academics interests and responsibilities.
 The residents offer support and encouragement, but also challenge one another to do their best academically.
 While academics is the main focus of the floor environment, the residents hang out together on a frequent basis and are eager to attend programs and get involved.
 An annual ice cream social at the beginning of the year offers students the opportunity to socialize and get to know faculty in the honors college as well as residence hall staff.

-The LLC for Nursing provides an opportunity to live with other pre-nursing/nursing students in an engaging and supportive academic and social environment.
-For freshmen the LLC is located in Tanner Hall and for upper division students the LLC is located in Thompson Hall.
+The Nursing LLC provides an opportunity to live with other pre-nursing/nursing students in an engaging and supportive academic and social environment.
 The Nursing LLC consists of living accommodations women.
 Participating in the LLC gives students a chance to be a part of a community of peers sharing a similar academic interest.
 By living together in the supportive environment, students are able to form study groups, share interests, and explore the many facets of nursing and what it has to offer.
 The nursing faculty will be visiting the Nursing LLC regularly to build a relationship with the nursing students early in their academic careers.
 Students are also afforded the opportunity to participate in activities that enrich their academic program by taking classes together, having access to advising in their residence hall, and participating in the Student Nurses Association.
 Live together, learn together.